What is a Bed Bug?

 Getting Rid of Tough Infestations

-Even with these combinations of identification and treatment, however, bed bugs can remain.
+Even with these combinations of identification and treatment, however, bugs can remain.
 Thus, it may be advisable to hire outside help or pest management to eradicate the bugs.
 Pest management companies will be able to diagnose an infestation and to find the most helpful means of destroying the bugs.

 Step 4: Preventing Further Infestations: